BACKGROUND IMAGE: stock.adobe.com

 Express consent must be granted by your customers, for both the data you are collecting and how you will use it.
 And, once collected, that data should never leave utilities that have been vetted and approved to meet the required level of data security.

 The GDPR will have the biggest fundamental impact on marketing in the last decade, and the biggest impact on how companies go to market since the invention of the cloud.
-The onus is on marketing technology providers to ensure that their users have access to the tools they need to market safely and securely in the new world of marketing under the new GDPR [email marketing rules]."
+The onus is on marketing technology providers to ensure that their users have access to the tools they need to market safely and securely in the world of marketing under the GDPR [email marketing rules]."

 2018: Year of the unsubscribe